 - Lotto: Annuity option is paid out over 25 years.

-- Mega Millions: Prize is paid in equal annual payments over 25 years (26 payments).
+- Mega Millions: Prize is paid over 30 years with a 5% increase each year.

-- Powerball: Prize is paid over 30 years with the payment increasing by 4% each year.
+- Powerball: Prize is paid over 30 years with a 4% increase each year.

 DO JACKPOT WINNERS GET INTEREST ON THE 25-YEAR ANNUITY?